With the fall festivals under way, some strong screenplays are rising to the front of the Oscar contender list.

-The Sundance Film Festival broke out Kumail Nanjiani and Emily V. Gordon’s “The Big Sick” (Amazon Studios/Lionsgate), which is turning into the indie hit of the year, and summer sensation “Wind River” (The Weinstein Co.), the directorial debut of Oscar-nominated writer Taylor Sheridan (“Hell or High Water”).
+The Sundance Film Festival broke out Kumail Nanjiani and Emily V. Gordon’s “The Big Sick” (Amazon Studios/Lionsgate), which has become the indie hit of the year, and summer sensation “Wind River” (The Weinstein Co.), the directorial debut of Oscar-nominated writer Taylor Sheridan (“Hell or High Water”).

 Yorgos Lanthimos’ “The Killing of a Sacred Deer” (A24) and two Netflix titles, Bong Joon Ho’s political satire “Okja” and Noah Baumbach’s family dramedy “The Meyerowitz Stories: (New and Selected),” competed at Cannes.

 Jordan Peele’s brainy genre-bender “Get Out” (Universal) is the surprise sleeper of 2017.
 Christopher Nolan’s World War II battle epic “Dunkirk” opened to raves and strong box office July 21.
-And the fall film festivals will bring a slew of name contenders, from Woody Allen and Darren Aronofsky to Alexander Payne.
+And the fall film festivals brought a slew of name contenders, from Guillermo del Toro and Greta Gerwig to Alexander Payne.

 Check out the (alphabetical) contenders below: No film will be deemed a frontrunner until I have seen it.